-Sue: Wasn’t she a has-been already by this point?
+Sue: Wasn’t she already a has-been by this point?

-Sue: (0:39) That’s Justin Haywood.
+Sue: (00:39) That’s Justin Haywood.
 We’re going to see him tomorrow night.

-Me: He’s not doing the War of the Worlds live tour anymore.
+Me: He’s not doing the War of the Worlds live tour any more.

 Sue: Oh yeah, it’s Gary Barlow now, isn’t it?

-Me: He’s not doing it, either.
+Me: (After pausing the DVD) He’s not doing it, either.

 Sue: Who is doing it, then?